NadeemDin/NadeemDin/README.md

 - Technical Authoring
 - Azure & AWS

+#### What am I up to?
-- I’m currently working on a ML fitness tracking project.
-- I’m currently learning ML concepts and methods and Im Looking into Snowflake.
+- I’m currently working on a ML fitness tracking project, learning ML concepts and Im Looking into Snowflake.
+- I aspire to secure a position in a data-related role, initiating a fulfilling journey within the data industry driven by hands-on experience and self-study.
 --------------------------------------------------------------------------------------------------------------------------------------------